-One of the greatest challenges for any business is navigating ethical issues.
+One of the greatest challenges for any business owner is navigating ethical issues in business.
 Whereas some ethical issues in business are covered by laws, the requirements around others are more murky.
 In these cases, it’s up to the business owner and managers to hold employees accountable for unethical actions — and, of course, to behave ethically themselves.

 Ethical issues in business today are just as widespread as ever, perhaps even more so.
 For instance, 40 percent of employees believe that their company has a weak or weak-leaning ethical culture.
 Plus, 30 percent say that they have seen misconduct last 12 months.

 Before going any further, it’s important to understand what we mean by ethical issues in business today.

 Ethics is a broad term.
 At its core, acting ethically in business means building a company around integrity and trust as well as complying with regulations.
 However, there are many other issues that fall under the ethical issues in business definition, including empathy, diversity and acceptance, and carrying out business in accordance to the company’s values.